nicklafferty/craftycody/content/life/south-padre-island-tx.md

 It was very tasty, but the lime juice got to me after a while and so the flavor got a little same-y.
 It's technically an appetizer so I do recommend getting it for the group and having a few bites, but get something else for your main dish.

+Tip: Get the shrimp tacos and ask for a bowl of salsa on the side.
+They're incredible!

 ### The Meatball Cafe

 ### Whataburger